knosmos/robowordle/README.md

     - Place the phone on the fiducial sheet and run [`dewarp.py`](https://github.com/knosmos/robowordle/blob/master/dewarp.py); this will produce a dewarped image like this: ![dewarped](https://user-images.githubusercontent.com/30610197/156937382-6b345fbe-0ba6-48ad-9353-af39108b8c47.png)
     - Run [`testing/marker.py`](https://github.com/knosmos/robowordle/blob/master/testing/marker.py) to determine the location of each key.
 Click each key on the in order to mark the position; once all 27 keys (delete key is not used) are selected, copy-paste the positions to [`config.py`](https://github.com/knosmos/robowordle/blob/master/config.py)
     - Run [`testing/grid_finder.py`](https://github.com/knosmos/robowordle/blob/master/testing/grid_finder.py) - click the top-left and lower-right corners of the Wordle grid, then copy-paste the positions to `config.py` as well.
+5. Connect the 3D printer to your laptop and run [`printer_control.py`](https://github.com/knosmos/robowordle/blob/master/printer_control.py).
+This will allow you to directly interface with the printer via G-code commands.
+Slowly control the printer until the stylus head is exactly positioned over the lower-left corner of the lower-left fiducial.
+Make note of the X and Y values of the printer, and edit the respective values in `config.py`.
-5. Connect the 3D printer to your laptop, cross your fingers, and run [`main.py`](https://github.com/knosmos/robowordle/blob/master/main.py).
+6. Cross your fingers and run [`main.py`](https://github.com/knosmos/robowordle/blob/master/main.py).

 # Future plans